microsoft/CNTK/Documentation/current_iteration.md

 ## Examples
 ### Faster R-CNN object detection
+### Support for bounding box regression and VGG model in Fast R-CNN
+### New tutorial on Faster R-CNN object detection and updated tutorial on Fast R-CNN
+### Object detection demo script that allows to choose different detectors, base models and data sets
 ### New example for natural language processing (NLP)
 ### Semantic segmentation (stretch goal)